 b.
-If electrical power supply is not available, use the levers on the main control valve to bring the crane to a safe transport position.
+If electrical power supply is not available, use the levers on the main control valve or the separate emergency lever supplied to bring the crane to a safe transport position.

 To operate the crane like this is HIGHLY DANGEROUS, always operate the crane with caution and at reduced speed.